How is sound digitally recorded? How important are sample rates and resolutions? We look at the crystal clear world of digital audio.

-From Harry’s calculations we get the Nyquist Limit which is half the frequency of the sample rate.
+From Harry’s calculations, we get the Nyquist Limit which is half the frequency of the sample rate.
 If you sample a frequency beyond the Nyquist Limit – that is, more than half the sampling rate – the sample is ‘folded over’ and stored at a value lower than it actually is.
-This creates an effect called aliasing which produce frequencies that were not in the original recording resulting in a distorted sound.
+This creates an effect called aliasing which produces frequencies that were not in the original recording resulting in a distorted sound.
 Not something you want in a recording.

 The going rate

 It will not have escaped your notice that many systems offer sample rates of 48kHz (although this is mainly for compatibility with DAT machines as 48kHz isn’t so much of an improvement over 44.1kHz) with additional rates up to 96kHz and some even as high as 192kHz.
 Are there advantages to using them?
 There is still some controversy over the benefits of these higher rates.